PostHog/posthog.com/contents/blog/story-about-pivots.md

 This idea didn't come from us, which doomed it before it even really started.

 This lasted all of 5 days.
 We had a bunch of meetings left over from (4) to validate it.
-Amusingly we had to do a YCombinator demo day dry run for this in front of 500 people who made up the YC batch.
+Amusingly we had to do a Y Combinator demo day dry run for this in front of 500 people who made up the YC batch.

 We had a wildly unenthusiastic response from prospective users.
 The lowlight was during one of the meetings that we resorted to asking the CTO of an 80 person start up what his biggest problem was, "I've not really got any".
 Noice, noice.